zeldin/foboot/README.md

+**Note:** The original `README.md` was moved to [`README.fomu.md`](README.fomu.md).

-# Foboot: The Bootloader for Fomu
+# Bootloader for the Orange Cartridge

-Foboot is a failsafe bootloader for Fomu.
-It exposes a DFU interface to the host.
-Foboot comes in two halves: A Software half and a Hardware half.
-These two halves are integrated into a single "bitstream" that is directly loaded onto an ICE40UP5k board, such as Fomu.
+This is a failsafe bootloader for the Orange Cartridge.
+It is based on the bootloader for the Orange Crab board, which was in turn bases on the bootloader for the Fomu board.

 ## Requirements